nedbat/coveragepy/doc/migrations.rst

 Migrating 6.5.x — 7.0.x
 --------------------------
-- The way that wildcards when specifing file paths work in certain caseshas changed in 7.0.x:
+- The way that wildcards when specifing file paths work in certain cases as changed in 7.0.x:

   - Previously, ``*`` would incorrectly match directory separators, making precise matching difficult.
 This requires patterns such as ``*tests/*``